 How Does Mail Travel? – The First Step

 The first step of moving mail is collecting it.
-The post office (USPS) along with UPS, Fedex, and DHL offer package pickup options.
-In this case the carrier comes to you.
+The post office (USPS) along with UPS, Fedex, and DHL offer package pickup options along with collection boxes.
+In this case the carrier comes to you or picks up their collection boxes at scheduled times.
 Since Amazon came on the scene and became its own carrier, there have also been recent innovations to make package drop-off and pickup easier for the user.

 Amazon launched the Amazon Hub, or its worldwide network of secure package drop-off and pickup locations.
 You may have already seen these Amazon Pickup Points in 7-11, WholeFoods, and apartment complexes.
 But still many depend on their local post office to print postage, pack and ship their goods for them.
 If you haven’t decided how to send your package, then try to shop around for the best rate (Calculate Shipping Rates on ShipBob).